javierescobare/2uAssessment/2uSolution/2-uapi/README.md

 ## Usage 🚀

-In order to run the app, you first need to add a .env file in the root of the project and fill up the fields with your MongoDB connection details using this format:
+In order to run the app, you first need to add a .env file at the root of the project and fill up the fields with your MongoDB connection details using this format:

 ```
 MONGO_URL = ''